AbdullahAleiti/kriptolarimnealemde/README.md

 php create_portfolio.php
 ```

+I have used www.cryptocompare.com as an API provider.
+It is a third party service.
+You may have to signup for using their services.

 After setting it up you are ready to upload it to your server or use it locally.
 For you financial privacy, You can make sure that only `/public` folder is accessible from your server provider.